James Hawdon

 James E. Hawdon is an American sociologist, academic, and author.
 He is a professor of sociology and a director for the Center for Peace Studies and Violence Prevention at Virginia Tech.

 Hawdon is most known for his work on sociology, deviance cycles and cyber intolerance.
 Among his authored works are publications in academic journals, as well as books such as The Causes and Consequences of Group Violence: From Bullies to Terrorists and Marijuana in America: Culture, Political, and Medical Controversies.

 Hawdon is the recipient of the Wayman Mullins Award from the Society for Police and Criminal Psychology.
 He is an associate editor of the American Journal of Criminal Justice.

 Education

-Hawdon completed his BA in sociology from Pennsylvania State University.
-He completed his MA and PhD in sociology at the University of Virginia.
+Hawdon completed a BA in sociology at Pennsylvania State University.
+He completed a MA and PhD in sociology at the University of Virginia.

 Career

 Hawdon began his academic career in 1987 as a lecturer at the University of Virginia and served until 1992.
 Subsequently, he joined Clemson University, where he held an appointment as an assistant professor of sociology between 1992 and 1997 and as an associate professor of sociology between 1998 and 2004.
 In 2004, he joined Virginia Tech, where he held multiple appointments, including serving as an associate professor of sociology from 2004 to 2008.
 Since 2008, he has been serving as a professor of sociology at Virginia Tech.

 Since 2011, he has been serving as the director of the Center for Peace Studies and Violence Prevention at Virginia Tech.